 In order to perform this analysis, we need to identify what resolution signifies.
-Prior research has focused on two means of resolution mechanism: market discipline and regulatory discipline as mechanisms of preventing the contagious effect.
+Prior research has focused on two means of resolution mechanism: market discipline and regulatory discipline as prevention mechanisms of the contagious effect.
 Market discipline has been regarded as discipline imposed on bank managers and stockholders through monitoring debtholders' behaviour.
 Here, debtholders can be either uninsured depositors or subordinated debtholders, who have a stronger incentive to monitor banking activities than ordinary debtholders.

 Empirical research on market discipline, however, shows somewhat mixed results.
 Park and Peristiani (1998) examine two effects: one being the price effect where uninsured depositors demand risk premium, and the other being the quantity effect where smaller amounts of uninsured deposits are collected.
 They conclude that both effects are present in the U.S. thrift industry.
 Avery, Belton and Goldberg (1988) examine market discipline from the perspective of subordinated debtholders, who have a stronger incentive to monitor banks than uninsured depositors, who can withdraw their funds and are likely to receive de facto insurance in some cases of resolution.
 Their empirical evidence, however, suggests no such discipline is observed.
-Recent studies by Billett, Garfinkel and O'Neal
+Recent studies by Billett, Garfinkel and O'Neal (1998) contend that given the complementary nature of market discipline and regulatory discipline, banks faced with more severe market discipline (e.g. downgrading by Moody's), will shift their source of funding toward insured deposits while maintaining their riskiness; hence, market discipline will not have any effect on banks' behaviour regarding moral hazard.